These pages will be updated whenever I get an interesting question that other

 Notices are placed on the AYSO San Mateo home page when fields

-are closed due to weather.
+are closed due to weather and are available to parents through the free RainedOut service (subscribe at <RainedOut>.
 Weather conditions often change during the

 day, Board Members and the Referee scheduled may call off the game as conditions worsen.
 If

 there is nothing on the web site and you don't hear from your Coach

 or Team Parent, assume the game is on and go to the field at game time.